 Discussion with the director of nursing confirmed that they were aiming to achieve a restraint-free environment.
-Where restrictive practices were used, they had ensured that their use was proportionate and deemed to be the least restrictive option.
+Where restrictive practices were used, they had ensured that they're use was proportionate and deemed to be the least restrictive option.
+For example, one type of enabler had been trialled on the beds in the centre, these did not meet the needs of residents, the person-in-charge had arranged a trial of enablers from another company.
+This would potentially facilitate a further decrease in the use of bed rails.

 There was a restraints policy in place which gave clear guidance on how restrictive practice was to be managed in the centre.
-The assistant director of nursing was the restrictive practice lead and a restraint register had been established to record the use of restrictive practices in the centre and was updated each month.
+The director of nursing was the restrictive practice lead and a restraint register had been established to record the use of restrictive practices and was updated each month.

-The use of all restrictive practices was audited on and the latest audit reflected a downward trend in the use of restraint.
-For example, the use of bedrails had reduced to zero.
-A restrictive practice committee had been established and they were meeting every two months to discuss the use of restraint in the centre.
+The use of all restrictive practices was audited and the latest audit reflected a downward trend in the use of restraint.
+For example, the use of bedrails had reduced from the high 20's to 19.
+A restrictive practice committee was in the process of being established to discuss the use of restraint in the centre.

 The contents of the most up-to-date restrictive practice register was used to review residents' restrictive practice documents.
-The inspector found some gaps in restraint risk assessments and care plans.
-However, these were captured by the management team in the monthly restrictive practice audit last conducted in August 2024.
-The focus was now on ensuring the rights of residents were upheld at all times.
+The inspector found that each resident with restraint in use had a restraint risk assessments and person-centred care plan.